 The best ways to do this are:

 Exercise: Moderate to high intensity exercise gets you straight back fully into your body.
-Resistance exercise, interval training, or moderate aerobic exercise is great to get your energy systems flowing and to balance erratic energy.
+Resistance exercise, interval training, or moderate intensity sporting activity, is great to get your energy systems flowing and to balance erratic energy.

 Quiet Time: Meditation (guided or sitting in silence) and/or deep breathing exercises are great for centering yourself.
 This does take practice to be able to get yourself into the ideal state, so if you are starting out, maybe worthwhile attending instructor led sessions, otherwise you may end up spending your whole time still stuck on your thought roller coaster.